AP source: Ramírez, Guardians agree on 5-year, $124M deal

 Cleveland owner Paul Dolan has long been criticized for not spending enough on players as the Guardians have almost served as a feeder to the game’s bigger markets with stars such as Francisco Lindor, Manny Ramirez, CC Sabathia and Cliff Lee wither being traded or leaving as free agents because the team couldn’t afford to keep them.

-But in the past few days, the Guardians locked up Ramírez and agreed to a five-year extension with closer Emmanuel Clase.
+But in the past few days, the Guardians locked up Ramírez and agreed to a five-year contract with closer Emmanuel Clase.

 With Ramírez anchoring their lineup and a solid starting rotation, the Guardians should be able to stay in contention in the AL Central.